 We use panel data from the Asset and Health Dynamics Among the Oldest Old (AHEAD) survey, a survey of households born in 1923 or earlier.
-At the time of the initial wave in 1993, these households had at least one age eligible respondent of age 69 or older.
+At the time of the initial wave in 1993, these households had at least one eligible respondent of age 69 or older.
 Households that maintained at least one living member were interviewed again in 1995, 1998 and 2000.
-Since the purpose of the AHEAD is to examine the relationship between age-related health changes in the elderly and the economic resources available to these households, it is ideally suited for the examining the effects of a bequest motive on behavior.
+Since the purpose of the AHEAD is to examine the relationship between age-related health changes and the economic resources available to these households, it is ideally suited for the examining the effects of a bequest motive on behavior.

 The initial 1993 wave of the AHEAD consists of 6,046 households of which 4,362 had at least one living member that was interviewed in the subsequent three waves.
 In order to make the data consistent with the theoretical model described below, the sample is restricted to single households that claim to be retired and not working.
 With these restrictions, there are 1,575 households present in all four waves.
-All analyses use compensatory household weights which control for unequal selection probabilities as well as geographic and race group differences in response rates.
+All analyses use compensatory household weights that control for unequal selection probabilities as well as geographic and race group differences in response rates.
+All dollar values are converted to 1996 constant dollars using the CPI-U. Because of a flawed methodology used in the wealth supplement to the initial wave of the survey, we do not use data from the 1993 survey.4